laurelherting/lmh-headspace/AWS/examTips.md

 ### EC2 Exam Tips
 1. On Demand
-Pay fixed rate by hour (or by sec) w/ no commitment
+* Pay fixed rate by hour (or by sec) w/ no commitment
 2. Reserved
-Provides capacity reservation and offer significant discount on hourly charge for an instance 1 or 3 year terms
+* Provides capacity reservation & discounts on hourly charge 1 or 3 year terms
 3. Spot
-Enables you to bid whatever price you want for instance capacity Provided greater savings if your apps have flex start/end times
+* bid price you want for instance capacity
+* greater savings for flex start/end times
 4. Dedicated Hosts
-Physical EC2 server dedicated for use
+* Physical EC2 server dedicated for use
-Can help reduce costs by allowing you to use your existing server-bound software licenses
+* reduce costs - use existing server-bound software licenses

 * If spot instance is terminated by Amazon EC2, you'll be charged for partial usage
 * If you terminate it yourself, you'll be charged for any hour in which the instance ran.